asraful/FingridDataAnalysis/README.md

 This project featched three different data set and combine those as single time series.

+## Use of AI

+I have used Google Gemeni for genrating main function of python code .
+This helps me to write boilerplate code so i can foucus on actual buinsess problem i was solvig.
+It actually increased my productivity.

 ##  Execution in Jupyter Notebook

 <img width="1256" alt="Screenshot 2025-02-20 at 11 44 44" src="https://github.com/user-attachments/assets/04ac53be-436e-4612-9986-80b71df67784" />